LigaData/spark/docs/running-on-kubernetes.md

 --conf spark.kubernetes.executor.secretKeyRef.ENV_NAME=name:key
 ```

-## Pod Template
-Kubernetes allows defining pods from [template files](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#pod-templates).
-Spark users can similarly use template files to define the driver or executor pod configurations that Spark configurations do not support.
-To do so, specify the spark properties `spark.kubernetes.driver.podTemplateFile` and `spark.kubernetes.executor.podTemplateFile`
-to point to local files accessible to the `spark-submit` process.
-To allow the driver pod access the executor pod template
-file, the file will be automatically mounted onto a volume in the driver pod when it's created.
-Spark does not do any validation after unmarshalling these template files and relies on the Kubernetes API server for validation.

-It is important to note that Spark is opinionated about certain pod configurations so there are values in the
-pod template that will always be overwritten by Spark.
-Therefore, users of this feature should note that specifying
-the pod template file only lets Spark start with a template pod instead of an empty pod during the pod-building process.
-For details, see the [full list](#pod-template-properties) of pod template values that will be overwritten by spark.

-Pod template files can also define multiple containers.
-In such cases, you can use the spark properties
-`spark.kubernetes.driver.podTemplateContainerName` and `spark.kubernetes.executor.podTemplateContainerName`
-to indicate which container should be used as a basis for the driver or executor.
-If not specified, or if the container name is not valid, Spark will assume that the first container in the list
-will be the driver or executor container.

 ## Using Kubernetes Volumes

 Starting with Spark 2.4.0, users can mount the following types of Kubernetes [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) into the driver and executor pods: